sathishkumar294/opencore-efi-folder/Dell-7480-Laptop/README.md

 Built-in microphone ✓

+Sleep and wake ✓
+    is working after moving the installation to internal drive.
+Not working when the OS is installed on an external USB drive.

 ## Not working

 Multi-finger gestures

-Sleep and wake

 ## To Check